 RSPCA Cymru was contacted after the cat was found staggering in the Ewbank Close area of the Vale of Glamorgan town.

 Fortunately, the cat was microchipped and the RSPCA was able to trace the owners, and return the … Continue reading…

 RSPCA Cymru and Natural Resources Wales have joined forces to urge livestock owners in flood-risk areas to sign up for flood alerts, after the RSPCA rescued 12 stranded sheep from River Clwyd flooding in mid-June.

 The animal welfare charity was alerted after members of the public spotted the stranded sheep in a meadow, with water current either side of the animals.

 Video footage captured the precarious situation which the sheep found themselves in.

-Fortunately, the cat was not injured from … Continue reading…
+Fortunately, a successful rescue was completed by … Continue reading…